Living in a Foreign Country and U.S. Taxation

 - Experience Success

-- U.S. Tax International has almost twenty years of successful service for expatriate Americans.
+- U.S. Tax International has more than twenty years of successful service for expatriate Americans.

 - Client Satisfaction